furiosa-ai/furiosa-sdk/docs/en/source/software/cli.rst

 furiosa compile
 --------------------

-Command ``compile`` compiles `TFLite <https://www.tensorflow.org/lite>`_ or `ONNX <https://onnx.ai/>`_ format models into binary executable on Furiosa NPU.
-Please refer to :ref:`CompilerCli` for details.
+The ``compile`` command compiles models such as `TFLite <https://www.tensorflow.org/lite>`_, `ONNX <https://onnx.ai/>`_, generating programs that utilize FuriosaAI NPU.

+Detailed explanations and options can be found in the :ref:`CompilerCli` page.

 .. _Litmus:

-furiosa litmus (checking compatibility of models with Furiosa SDK)
+furiosa litmus (Checking for model compatibility)
 --------------------------------------------

-Command ``litmus`` takes `TFLite`_ or `ONNX`_ format models as arguments, and then automatically quantize the models and generate executable binary.
+The ``litmus`` command takes the `TFLite`_ and `ONNX`_ models as arguments, quantizes them automatically, and attempts to compile up to the final binary, in order to check whether the given model is compatible with the SDK.
-The compatibility of input model with Furiosa SDK is checked through this process.

 .. code-block:: sh